Agentew04/CliToolkit/README.md

-# CLIToolkit
+# Cli.Toolkit

 This project is mainly composed of a source generator that helps the developer to create a command line interface for a .NET Core application.
+It also contains many useful classes and methods.

 ## Installation

-The package is available on NuGet [here](https://www.nuget.org/packages/CLIToolkit/).
+The package is available on NuGet [here](https://www.nuget.org/packages/Cli.Toolkit/).

 ## Usage